-You will have a dedicated student from the UcLan Training Program from start to finish.
-They will see you for your initial consultation, treatment planning, implant placement, and fit the finished crown.
-Your treatment will form part of their portfolio.
-This means we will need to take x-rays and photographs of all stages of treatment, but none of them will include an image of your face unless you consent to it.
+One of our students will carry out your treatment.
+This may not always be the same deligate, but they will see you for your initial consultation, treatment planning, implant placement, and fit the finished crown.
+As your treatment will form part of their portfolio, we will need to take x-rays and photographs of all stages of treatment, but none of them will include an image of your face unless you consent to it.
 The pictures will be of your teeth and implant site only.
 If you do not wish to have photos taken, please discuss this with your student at your first appointment.

 Manoj and either Amy or Terri will also be present at the practice during all clinical days with the students.
 They are there to support you, and the students a like so if you have any questions, please don’t hesitate to ask them.
 They usually don’t bite.

 Manoj will also be present at the implant placement itself, so you will always be under his watchful eye.
 He will be able to step in if there are any problems or issues during treatment, and don’t forget, our students are fully trained dentists.
 They will have been practicing in general dental practice for some years prior to starting on this course, so you’re always in well trained hands.

 What if I’m not suitable for the program?
 Can I still have an implant?

 As our students are new to placing implants, some of the cases may be too complex for them to carry out.
 There’s very strict criteria on what they can and cannot do at this point.
 But if you’re not accepted onto the scheme, it doesn’t mean you can’t have an implant.
 It just means that Mr Bhatia may have to do it himself instead.
 But as he sees you before offering the UcLan scheme, he will be able to tell you during your initial consultation as to whether you are suitable or not.